 - Physical Sciences – one year with laboratory

-- English or other writing intensive course – one year
+- English or other writing intensive coursework – one year (*For writing intensive coursework, the writing assignments should be 50% or more of the final grade.)

 These courses are not required, but we believe they will help strengthen the academic preparation of future medical students for success in our medical education curriculum: